Acupuncture may cool hot flashes in men on prostate cancer hormone therapy

 Summary

-This study tests whether acupuncture can reduce hot flashes and improve sleep and quality of life in men receiving hormone therapy for prostate cancer.
+This study tests whether acupuncture can reduce hot flashes and improve quality of life in men receiving hormone therapy for prostate cancer.
 Twenty-four men will be randomly assigned to start acupuncture right away or after a delay, and all will receive standard lifestyle advice.
-The goal is to see if this approach is practical and helpful, paving the way for a larger study.
+The main goal is to see if the acupuncture program is practical and acceptable, and to gather early data on its effects.

 Get updates